aws/aws-lc/crypto/kem/README.md

 The `ctx` variable above is a pointer to a “context” object of type `EVP_PKEY_CTX`.
 The `pkey` variable listed as an argument of `EVP_PKEY_keygen` function is a pointer to an object of type `EVP_PKEY`.
 The `ciphertext` and `shared_secret` are byte arrays of length `ciphertext_len` and `shared_secret_len`, respectively.

-**The context.** You to create the context.
+**The context.** How to create the context?
 Depending on the use case, this can be done in two ways:

 ```
 1. EVP_PKEY_CTX *ctx = EVP_PKEY_CTX_new_id(EVP_PKEY_KEM, NULL);